shripalsoni04/web-component-talk-demo-app/readme.md

-# Step-5: Implement title attribute and reflect change in title property to attribute
+# Step-6: Accept user defined content in panel-content area using slot